Tao1021/docassemble-Covid19debt/docassemble/Covid19debt/data/templates/debt_management_plan.md

-##### A debt management plan (DMP) helps you to manage your debts and pay them off at a more affordable rate by making reduced monthly payments.
+A debt management plan helps you to manage your debts and pay them off at a more affordable rate by making reduced monthly payments.

 ** Is a debt management plan right for you?**